aomader/OMPromises/README.md

 * `all:` - Waits for all promises to get fulfilled, fails in case any promise fails.
 * `any:` - Gets fulfilled if any one of the supplied promises does, otherwise it fails.
 * `collect:` - Collects **all** outcomes of the supplied promises, thus it never fails.
+* `relay:` - Relay all promise events to another deferred.

 ## Demonstration